kflisikowsky/Data_Analysis_Workshops/final.md

 | Descriptive analysis  |   4    | 2-3 descriptive analyses, relating to the research question(s).
 Each analysis should be accompanied by a brief (1-3 sentences) *interpretation*. | Tables of descriptive statistics - e.g., housing price statistics by various characteristics.
 It would be good if they were surrounded by visualizations on the same main topic.
 Correlation analysis - matrix of (linear) correlations.
 Correlation analysis of other types (rank, qualitative) - if there are such variables.
 Heatmaps. |
 | Conclusions           |   2    | Drawing conclusions about the dataset and the questions posed.                                   | General summary, final conclusions, limitations of the methods, suggestions for further development (modeling), etc. |

+### Deadline

+Please submit the final projects as link to your repository with already published EDA - team reports (as HTML, MD, PDF file) until 30/06/2025 23:59.

 ### Example datasets